A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Supplemental Experiments about Injection Intensities of Triggers

-As depicted in Table 8 \{a,f\}, Badnets attained a notably higher ASR when employing a black-and-white trigger compared to monochromatic triggers (all-black, all-white).
-Concurrently, the distinctive nature of the black-and-white trigger poses a greater challenge in identifying appropriate images for trigger concealment with Component B. According to the results between {b,c} and {d,e}, incorporating more pronounced trigger features exclusively within the blue channel also elevates the ASR in Badnets attacks.\textbf{ Consequently, integrating robust features solely into the blue channel, which exhibits lower sensitivity to human perception, offers an effective means of harmonizing the benefits of both strategies.}
+As depicted in Table 7 \{a,f\}, Badnets attained a notably higher ASR when employing a black-and-white trigger compared to monochromatic triggers (all-black, all-white).
+Currently, the distinctive nature of the black-and-white trigger poses a greater challenge in identifying appropriate images for trigger concealment with Component B. According to the results between {b,c} and {d,e}, incorporating more pronounced trigger features exclusively within the blue channel also increases ASR in Badnet attacks.
+Consequently, integrating robust features solely into the blue channel, which exhibits lower sensitivity to human perception, can solve the dilemma about the sample selection for stealthiness.

+As depicted in Figure 8, the original BppAttack randomly selects data for poisoning.
+To maintain the stealthiness of the trigger, BppAttack must adopt a smaller quantization step \((32:32:32)\), making it difficult to learn the trigger feature.
+We optimize the BppAttack based on two key observations.
+Firstly, current research on colorimetry reveals that the human visual system exhibits vastly different sensitivities to colors, as depicted in \textbf{Appendix E}.
+For example, we can observe that enhanced attacks by increasing the intensity of poisoning in the blue channel can still maintain invisibility to the human eye (Figure 8e) compared to enhanced attacks on other channels (Figure 8i, Figure 8j).

+Different images exhibit different visual insensitivity to the specific trigger.
+For example, we can observe that the MultiBpp attack can still maintain more invisibility to the human visual system by poisoning images in Figure 8e compared to images in other images (e.g., image in Figure 8b).
+However, the image in Figure 8b is more visually insensitive for Blended-C compared to the images in Figure 8e.
+Therefore, the stealthiness of the trigger can be effectively preserved by carefully selecting appropriate samples based on the characteristics of the trigger pattern.